Last updated: 8 December 2021

 What should you do?

-In addition to making sure you have an alert or symptoms card to hand, which can help in times of an emergency, we recommend that you, and any personal assistants or carers who support you, follow the NHS guidelines.
+In addition, we recommend that you, and any personal assistants or carers who support you, follow the NHS guidelines.

 - Always carry tissues with you and use them to catch your cough or sneeze.
 Then bin the tissue, and wash your hands, or use a sanitiser gel.